CopernicaMarketingSoftware/Documentation/Publisher/en/bounces.md

 Sometimes an error between step 1 through 3 is classified as a hardbounce and everything after as a hardbounce.
 Other times 1 through 4 is classified as a hardbounce.
-Other times the steps are ignored and the error code is used to determine whether a soft or a hardbounce occurred.
+Other times the steps are ignored and the error code is used to determine whether a soft- or a hardbounce occurred.

 You can find the errors occurring from your mailings in the **Error** tab.
 The error code is also specified here if it exists.